Harshal0902/HackUNT2022/README.md

 - Making a mobile app.
 - Improving the accuracy of the speech-to-text feature.
-- Deploying the app to the production server.
+- Deploying the app to the web.